 You will have to file a Motion to Modify support alleging that a substantial change in your income has occurred.
 Courts do not believe that all decreases in income are a substantial change, so if your income only decreased by a small amount you may not be able to decrease your payments.
 In...Read more »

 I have an employee that doesn't communicate very well (just doesn't show up) and calls in sick very frequently.
 Can I start requesting a doctor's excuse for these sick days?
-He's a bit difficult to deal with and we want to make sure we are correct before confronting him with it.
-I have...
+He's a bit difficult to deal with and we want to make sure we are correct before confronting him with...
 Read more »